 Is it normal to feel overwhelmed when you start living independently?

 Yes, this is totally normal.
 Big changes take time.
-Start with small steps, celebrate your progress, and remind yourself that freedom looks different for everyone.
+Start small, celebrate your progress and remind yourself that freedom looks different for everyone.

-What types of hobbies are good for wheelchair users?
+What kind of hobbies are good for wheelchair users?

 Any hobby that makes you happy is great!
 Whether it’s painting, photography, writing or crafting, doing something you enjoy helps boost mental health and makes your day more meaningful.